Young man sitting and pondering

 Resist the urge to immediately react

 The greatest harm comes whenever you act out of anger — actions that might include giving up too soon, consuming unhealthy substances, or even attacking someone else.
 So whenever you notice anger building up inside you, try not to take any form of destructive action.
 Instead, turn inward and mindfully assess whatever it is that’s arising.
+If you find your anger is surfacing often and you struggle to find the source, Christian counseling can be a great place to reach the root.

 Sit with your feelings, and give them space